noabrtn19/gptchess/README.md

 1. **Requirements**
     Docker is required to run the collection/analysis of the data correctly.
-    You also need to download Stockfish (we used the 16 version) from https://drive.google.com/drive/folders/1nzrHOyZMFm4LATjF5ToRttCU0rHXGkXI and put the source code in a `stockfish/stockfish` folder.
+    You also need to download Stockfish (we used the 16 version) from https://drive.google.com/drive/folders/1nzrHOyZMFm4LATjF5ToRttCU0rHXGkXI and put the source code in a `stockfish/stockfish` folder, at the project root.

 2. **Setting Up the Environment**
-  - To reproduce the collection of the data, use the `collection.Dockerfile`.
+  - To set up the collection of the data, use the `collection.Dockerfile`.
     ```bash
       docker build -f collection.Dockerfile -t chess
     ```

-   - To reproduce the analysis of the data, simply build the `analysis.Dockerfile` and run the container with the following volume.
+   - To set up the analysis of the data, build the `analysis.Dockerfile`.

-    On linux:
      ```bash
      docker build -f analysis.Dockerfile -t gpt_chess_analysis .
-     docker run --rm -v "$(pwd):/app/volume" gpt_chess_analysis
      ```

-     By default, it will use the data in `games.tar.gz`, but you can add `-e GPTCHESS_GAMES_FILE = "myfile.tar.gz"` to docker run, in order to use a different tar.gz file.

 3. **Reproducing Results**
-   - The container will automatically execute all the `analysis.ipynb` notebook and produce an html file in the analysis_files folder.
-You can read this file or the notebook itself, to see the results by yourself.
+   - To reproduce the collection of the data :

-   - The container will provide a CLI-tool that allows you to reproduce experiments using the parameters you want.
+   The container will provide a CLI-tool that allows you to reproduce experiments using the parameters you want.
 Exploration of a variability factor space can be done through scripting (eg. using Bash)

    Here is how you can use the CLI tool :
     ```bash